seliftl/09-adapter-flyweight-android/README.md

 ## Adapter

 The given app generates a random fleet of Star Wars space fighters.
-The following UML show the class hierarchy of all fighter classes:
+The following UML show the class hierarchy of the fighter classes:

 ![Fighter spec](./assets/images/FighterSpec.svg)